Pearl and the Oysters: Artistry

-Juliette and Joachim met on their first day of high school in Paris, sharing a passion for music and artists like Burt Bacharach, Kurt Weill, and Antônio Carlos.
-Also American band such as The Beachboys to the Japanese group Yellow Magic Orchestra.
+Juliette and Joachim met on their first day of high school in Paris, sharing a passion for music and artists like Burt Bacharach, Kurt Weill, and Antônio Carlos Jobim.
+Also American band such as The Beach Boys to the Japanese group Yellow Magic Orchestra.

-Career and Releases
+Career and releases

 Their self-titled debut album was released in 2017.
 Subsequent releases include Canned Music (2018), Flowerland (2021), Coast 2 Coast (2023), and Planet Pearl (2024).
-They have released music under labels such as Ghostly International and Stones Throw Records.
+They have released music under labels such as Feeltrip Records and Stones Throw Records.

 Collaborations

 The duo has collaborated with musicians including Lætitia Sadier of Stereolab and Riley Geare of Unknown Mortal Orchestra.
 These collaborations have been noted in critical discussions of their evolving sound.